isaacnmm/pestpolicy-hugo2XX/content/posts/2025-05-04-is-borax-safe-for-dogs.markdown

 slug: /is-borax-safe-for-dogs/
 lastmod: 2025-05-07T12:21:28+03:00
 ---
-> **We may earn a commission when you click and buy from Amazon.com.**
->

----
 The first question is, is borax safe for dogs?
 The answer to this question is that it depends on the amount and how often they are exposed.
 Borax is a chemical compound (Na2B4O7(OH)410H2O) that has multiple uses in industry, but many people use it as a laundry booster or as an insecticide because of its low toxicity to mammals and birds.
 **But, just how toxic is borax to dogs?**
 - **Dogs are susceptible to borax toxicity at over 0.02 oz per lb of body weight.
 It will **[**cause clinical signs**](https://onlinelibrary.wiley.com/doi/book/10.1002/9780470699010)** like loss of appetite, retching, diarrhea, vomiting, abdominal pain, anemic skin/ gums, shock, and **[**death**](https://jamanetwork.com/journals/jama/article-abstract/274229)**.**
-- **The dog exposed to borax or boric acid frequently vomits, produces stools with blue-green substance or blood, and becomes lethargic or droopy-eyed.Â **
+- **The dog exposed to borax or boric acid frequently vomits, produces stools with blue-green substance or blood, and becomes lethargic or droopy-eyed. **
 [amazon bestseller="Best Dog Food" items="2" template="table"]
 ## **Is Borax Safe For Dogs?**
 Borax is a chemical compound that can be found at many grocery stores.
 But the real question is how much borax can a small dog eat before being dangerous?